GalloElizalde/bird-audio-classifier/README.md

 ```
 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+This project is licensed under the
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
+License (CC BY-NC-SA 4.0).

+For more information, see:

 https://creativecommons.org/licenses/by-nc-sa/4.0/